Zhaava/hse-acos-course/docs/part2os/15_Clang/lecture.md

 }
 ```

-See that the `trace` macro has been replaced by call to function `print' and the integer argument
+See that the `trace` macro has been replaced by a call to function `print` and the integer argument
 has been expanded to an additional argument holding its name.

 #### Lexical analysis